Rutgers SHRP - Doctor of Physical Therapy Program - Stratford

 Students in the DPT Program are graduates of a variety of undergraduate programs from across the nation and come from diverse backgrounds.

-Representative student comments:
+Representative student and graduate comments:

 "I had a great experience during my first clinical rotation and I credit that to the small class size, academic basis and interactive curriculum that is offered here.
 This program gave me an exceptional foundation of knowledge necessary for treating patients in any setting." - Nicole Ooms, Class of 2015